google/dpy/README.md

 # "We need the California car, now!" is printed.
 ```

-### Scoped
+### Scoping
+Scopes are useful when creating servers or threaded designs that revisit the same code with different data.
+You'll probably want to swap out injections, scoping them to a particular stack or thread.
+As you would hope, they use the current scope when they are requested (not the one in which they were defined).
-When creating servers or other designs which revisit code (i.e. threads), you may want to swap out injections, scoping them to a particular stack.
-If you don't use a scope, it's an error to set the same injectable key more than once!
+If not using scopes, it's an error to set the same injectable key more than once!

 ```py
 from dpy import IN, Inject, Injectable, Scope